yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

 {{{
 option force 1
 }}}
+= Adding custom startup scripts =
+The startup process may be extended with CustomStartupScripts.
 = HowTo =
 There are How Tos spread throughout the wiki.
 An easy way to browse through them (and get ideas) is the How To category:
   * CategoryHowTo